Building Matter Smart Home Devices 101

 Matter multi-admin features allow end users to choose which ecosystems to use.
 Users can connect devices to more than one ecosystem, extending device control and simultaneous controls from multiple controllers without relying on cloud-to-cloud.
 In addition, users can control Matter devices within any ecosystem.

-Matter devices can communicate directly with other devices (Wi-Fi or Thread) and control devices from an app, bridge, or router.
-For example, devices working with Zigbee, Z-Wave, or BLE mesh can interact with Matter using a Matter bridge and interact with each other using a Matter border router.
+Matter devices can communicate directly with other devices (Wi-Fi or Thread) and control devices from an app, bridge (hub), or router.
+For example, devices working with Zigbee, Z-Wave, or BLE mesh can interact with Matter using a Matter bridge.

 Matter allows any non-Matter network device (Zigbee, BLE mesh, Z-Wave) to integrate with a Matter fabric (ecosystem), exposing devices to nodes in the Matter fabric.
 Matter bridges perform the translation for device communication to take place.